pnetwork-association/dandelion-voting-app/README.md

 - **CREATE_VOTES_ROLE**: This allows for changing the Aragon app that can create votes
 - **MODIFY_SUPPORT_ROLE**: This allows for changing the amount of support required to pass a vote
 - **MODIFY_QUORUM_ROLE**: This allows for changing the quorum required to pass votes
-- **MODIFY_BUFFER_BLOCKS_ROLE**: This allows for changing the minimum number of blocks between the start block of each vote
-- **MODIFY_EXECUTION_DELAY_ROLE**; This allows for changing the number of blocks that votes are delayed from when they are closed till when they can be executed (in case they pass).
+- **MODIFY_EXECUTION_DELAY_ROLE**; This allows for changing the number of seconds that votes are delayed from when they are closed till when they can be executed (in case they pass).

 ### Interface